newrelic-experimental/nri-spark/README.md

 1. Create a new notebook to deploy the cluster intialization script
 2. Copy the relevant script below.
-You do not need to set or touch the $DB_ values in the script, Databricks populates these for us. a Based on cluster install mode, comment/uncommment  Standalone Cluster / SingleNodeCluster install
+You do not need to set or touch the $DB_ values in the script, Databricks populates these for us. a Optional : Based on cluster install mode, uncommment  SingleNodeCluster install , comment Standalone b Optional : Install infra agent, update with latest version
 4. Replace **<Add your insights key>>** with your New Relic Insights Insert Key.
 5. Add/Remove/Update tags require in the tag section, sample tags are configured using *nr_sample_tag\**
 6. Run this notebook to create to deploy the new_relic_install.sh script in dbfs in configured folder.